-Virtual Law is a trading name of VLAW Limited, a company incorporated in England and Wales under company number 5342299 and whose registered office is located at 2nd Floor, 9 Savoy Street, London, WC2E 7EG.
+Virtual Law is a trading name of VLAW Limited, a company incorporated in England and Wales under company number 5342299 and whose registered office is located at Tallis House, 2 Tallis Street, London, EC4Y 0AB.
 For more information about VLAW Limited, please go to the regulatory page on our website.

 Cookies are tiny text files that are stored on a user’s browser.
 Most cookies contain a unique identifier called a cookie ID: a string of characters that websites and servers associate with the browser on which the cookie is stored.
 This allows websites and servers to distinguish the browser from other browsers that store different cookies, and to recognize each browser by its unique cookie ID… Or if you sign into a website, the website might use a cookie to recognize your browser later on, so that you don’t have to sign in again.
 Cookies also allow websites to collect data about user activity, such as how many unique visitors a page receives per month.
 All these applications depend on the information stored in cookies.